Military Recruitment and Requirements Guide: What You Need to Know Before Enlisting

 Reserve and National Guard Service

-Reserve and National Guard units offer part-time service options.
-You maintain a civilian job while training one weekend a month and two weeks a year.
-Your commitment is typically 3-6 years initially.
+You can maintain a civilian job while training one weekend a month and two weeks annually, typically committing to 3-6 years initially.

 Leaving the Military

-• Completing your agreed term of service
+• Completing your committed term of service

 • Medical discharge